YuchenLiuColumbia/Ray-Tracer-COMS-W4160/README.md

 # Introduction

-A ray tracing program, using the open source library OpenEXR (developed by IL&M), allow using specific input or existing OBJ files to create rendered image
+A ray tracing program, using the open source library OpenEXR (developed by IL&M), allow using specific input or existing OBJ files to create rendered image.<br>

+# Purpose

+This is the work-through class project of COMS W4160 Computer Graphics, taught by prof. Michael Reed.
+This is also my first project in computer science area, so as you can see from the code, it's not very organized, and did not follow the google code style.
+Also, I didn't use the default inherit logic. <br>

+Please don't copy the code for any reason.

 # Environment